Dankummzy/tivwordnet/TivWordNet/README.md

 # TivWordNet

 **TivWordNet** is a semantic network for the Tiv language, modeled after WordNet.
 It provides functionality to manage synsets, retrieve hypernyms and hyponyms, and work with definitions and lemmas.
-The package uses text files for data storage and supports basic operations for lexical semantic processing.
+The package uses SQLite database for data storage and supports basic operations for lexical semantic processing.

 ## Features